NSTom/concepts-slide-template/syntax.md

 # Arrays and tuples

-Array can be created like this:
+Arrays can be created like this:

 ```rust
 let mut y = [4, 5, 6];